Skip to Content

 You might know you’ve been bitten by a tick because you find an engorged tick on you.
 But this isn’t always the case.
 Some tick bites happen without the host knowing.
 Your only indication that you were bitten by a tick may be the symptoms of a tick-borne disease.

-How To Prevent Ticks
+How to Prevent Ticks

 Ticks are brought into your yard by other pests.
 Therefore, you can reduce the tick population in your yard by reducing the wildlife.